 Even before the U.S. entry into World War II on December 7, 1941, numerous private fund-raising programs were conducted in support of the British cause.
 One of these programs began with the donation of a single Piper J-3 Cub by W. T. Piper and Franklin Motors to the Royal Air Force Benevolent Fund.
 This plane (CAA license number NC 1776) was to be raffled off.
 Piper distributors nationwide were then encouraged to provide one Piper J-3 for each of the then 48 states for a wider fundraising program.

 These 49 aircraft were painted in a special silver color scheme with RAF insignia and dubbed 'Flitfires,' a wordplay on the RAF's famed Supermarine Spitfire fighter.
 All 49 aircraft were gathered at La Guardia Field in New York in April 1941, and christened the 'Flitfire Brigade.'
 Except for NC 1776, each was named for one of the states.

-A number of these aircraft have survived to the present day in private hands, including the NC 1776.
-Now on display at the Peddycord FAC Flying Museum in Asheboro, NC 1776 was won by New Yorker Jack Krindler on April 29, 1941.
+A number of these aircraft have survived to the present day in private hands, including NC 1776.
+Now on display at the North Carolina Aviation Museum & Hall Of Fame (formerly Peddycord FAC Flying Museum) at Asheboro Regional Airport, NC 1776 was won by New Yorker Jack Krindler on April 29, 1941.
 After an ownership change, NC 1776 served the War Department in the U.S. Civilian Pilot Training Program during WWII, and Orville Wright was known to have piloted this particular airplane in 1943.

 Read more about the Flitfire at http://eaavintage.org/the-flitfire-cub/